Rank One Perturbations Supported by Hybrid Geometries and Their Deformations: Introduction

 For the sake of brevity, we only present the construction of the self-adjoint operator associated with the first system (i) and skip the technical details of the construction of the self-adjoint Hamiltonian associated with the other systems (ii)-(iv) since the idea of construction is essentially the same.
-The main results of the paper is to find explicitly the bound state energies and differential cross section for each system (i)-(iv) and show that the change in the bound state energies under small deformations in the normal directions of the circle/sphere is the same as the first order bound state energy calculated from the delta potential supported by a circle/sphere with radius equal to the averaged of the deformation additional to the original radius of the circle/sphere.
-The method developed in this paper is in fact rather general and can be applied also to delta potentials supported by curves and surfaces in principle.
+One of the main results of the paper is to give explicitly the bound state energies and differential cross sections for systems (i)-(ii).
+The physical motivation of considering systems in (i) and (ii) is based on the extension of previously leaky curves/surfaces described in \cite{Exner} to the case where impurities in the semiconductor can be modeled by point delta interactions in the low energy approximation (we restrict the problem to the $l=0$ sector) for simplicity.
+Moreover, we show that the change in the bound state energies under small deformations in the normal directions of the circle/sphere can be similarly studied to the first order in the deformation.
+An interesting observation here is that the first order perturbative calculation of the bound state energy gives the same result as the rank one perturbation supported by a circle/sphere with a radius increased by the average of the deformation.
+The method developed in this paper is in fact rather general and can be applied also to rank one perturbation supported by curves and surfaces in principle.

+The paper is organized as follows.
+In Section \ref{Delta Potential Supported by a Circle and a Point}, we explicitly show that there exists a self-adjoint operator associated with the initial formal Hamiltonian where the interaction contains a rank one perturbation supported by a circle centered at the origin and a point outside of this circle (point being inside does not present any difficulties, it can equally be considered).
+Then, we briefly discuss the bound state analysis as well as scattering solutions.
+Section \ref{Delta Potential Supported by a Sphere and a Point} deals with the bound state spectrum and scattering states for the rank one perturbation supported by a sphere centered at the origin and a point outside of the sphere.
+Moreover, we study how the small deformations of the circle and sphere in the normal directions change the bound state spectrum and scattering properties in Sections \ref{Small Deformations of a Circle} and \ref{Small Deformations of a Sphere}.
+Finally, Appendix is devoted to the Trotter-Kato theorem, which is needed to prove the self-adjointness of the Hamiltonian.